-The Town of Bristol water district had four violations for 2020.
-All four violations were for exceeding the MCL of stage two disinfection by product.
-The Town of Canandaigua Water Superintendent informed the Town of Bristol water district residents by a letter all four times and informed the Town Supervisor.
+The Town of Bristol water district had two violations for 2021.
+The two violations were for exceeding the MCL of stage two disinfection by product.
+The Town of Canandaigua Water Superintendent informed the Town of Bristol water district residents by a letter both times and informed the Town Supervisor.